 Migron 1980: 279 n.
 48 “the conquering one’s”

-At this point we can try to draw some conclusions: we started out from the fact that in the R̥gveda Saṃhitā the attestations of vanín- as derived from the verb van- (Grassmann 1875 [ed.
-1996: 1209]) or at any rate that cannot be traced back to the substantive vanín- number six: in five the term can, quite clearly, be taken as an adjective derived from the substantive vána- (“wood” “tree”, “forest”),, while 1 139.10 is the only passage where it could have been used as deriving from van-; however, interpretation of this stanza must remain open – it is so rich in ambiguity that no support, nor indeed starting point, can be drawn from it for any firm hypothesis.
+At this point we can try to draw some conclusions: we started out from the fact that in the R̥gveda Saṃhitā the attestations of vanín- as derived from the verb van- (Grassmann 1875/1996: 1209]) or at any rate that cannot be traced back to the substantive vanín- number six: in five the term can, quite clearly, be taken as an adjective derived from the substantive vána- (wood/tree/forest), while 1 139.10 is the only passage where it could have been used as deriving from van-; however, interpretation of this stanza must remain open – it is so ambiguous that no support, nor indeed starting point, can be drawn from it for any firm hypothesis.

 All this, then, suggests that no verbal derivative vanín- from van- finds a place in the R̥gveda Saṃhitā, or at least we may say that there are no passages in which it is clearly and unequivocally employed.